-The authentication solution, presented in [6], specifies a new design for a RADIUS server, commonly used for authentication, and associated to the Grids of EAP-TLS smartcard.
+The authentication solution, presented in [?], specifies a new design for a RADIUS server, commonly used for authentication, and associated to the Grids of EAP-TLS smartcard.
 The Radius server will only process RADIUS datagrams and perform user authentication using EAP-TLS.
 We have to notice that the choice of EAP-TLS was not arbitrary.
-To resume, the benefits of implementing EAP servers into the secure elements are:
+In fact, EAP protocol provides the transport and usage of keying material and parameters generated by EAP methods and guarantees network access authentication mechanisms and mutual authentication between the client and the server [?].
+In addition, the EAP protocol is supported by most RADIUS servers, bringing more complexity to traditional authentication mechanisms implemented in RADIUS servers and mutual authentication between the client and the server.
+Furthermore, EAP-TLS is the most secure EAP type [?].
+This scheme uses the handshake protocol in TLS.
+EAP-TLS provides secure certificate-based environment and ensure mutual authentication, peer-to-peer tunneling, cipher suite negotiation, encryption method negotiation and encrypted key determination between the remote access client and the authenticator.
+To resume in few points the benefits of implementing EAP servers into the secure elements are the following:

-- The server private key is secretly stored and used by the secure element. - The client certificate is autonomously checked by the EAP server - The SSL stack processed by the secure element is trans-
+- The server private key is secretly stored and used by the secure element. - The client certificate is autonomously checked by the EAP server - The SSL stack processed by the secure element is transparent to the RADIUS server and the OS in which it has been implemented; the stack can be easily updated in case of major patches of SSL